 All special education classrooms have at least 900 square feet of instruction space.
-Special education classes located at Berrendos School are located in a 5,750 square foot building that was originally constructed in 1978 and then remodeled in 1982.
+Special education classes located at Metteer School are located in a 1440 square foot building that was originally constructed in 1994 and remodeled in 2018.
 Classrooms are designed to provide areas for large group, individual, and small group learning activities.
-In addition, most classrooms also have a kitchen and a laundry area for teaching daily living skills.
-Separate bathroom facilities for men and women are located within the same building.
-When not used for instruction, the kitchen also serves as a space for relaxation and a break area for staff.
+In addition, the classroom has a small kitchen and a laundry area for teaching daily living skills.
+There are bathroom facilities for children and staff located in the same building.
+There is also a small office space for staff and curriculum storage.